ellaism/ellaism.org/roadmaps.md

    now.
 Every year, we publish a new short-term roadmap, for the coming year, three months in advance (November to February next year).
 Community always has chance to propose changes to the roadmap.
-2. **Core is replacable.** Ellaism has no pre-mine.
+2. **Core is replaceable.** Ellaism has no pre-mine.
 Every time when the community is not happy with Core, it has chance to replace Core by another team, by switching its donations.